chrisgoringe/cg-noise/readme.md

 ## Usage

-The new nodes are then found under *sampling* as `KSampler with Variations` and `KSampler Advanced with Variations`.
+One installed, the new nodes are found under *sampling* as `KSampler with Variations` and `KSampler Advanced with Variations`.
 Use them just like you use the original KSampler nodes, with

 - `seed` is the seed for the original image
 - `control_after_generated` is set to `fixed` by default